 The trailhead is 5km drive from town.
 You can reach it by leaving southwest out of town via Highway 3 before heading up Mt Fernie Park Road.
 You'll pass the Fernie Nordic Centre before reaching the parking area for Island Lake Lodge.

-Swine Flu on Mount Proctor is high up on the list of local’s favourite mountain bike trails.
+This trail is high up on the list of local’s favourite mountain bike trails.
 In the winter, it’s perfect for a wander by snowshoe rewarded with a picturesque view of Fernie, Ridgemont, Castle Mountain, and the Lizard Range.

 Just like the hike to Fairy Creek Falls, begin the hike from the Visitor Information Centre.